 We also supply Microsan Biocidal cleaner which has achieved the EN14476 Standard, approved for use against Coronavirus.

 Many experts recommend steam cleaning to control the spread of viruses, because heat above 77°C kills all living organisms and the temperature of steam is of course much higher than that.

 You can find out more about steam cleaning for coronavirus decontamination in our blog.

-We supply a range of dry steam cleaners including the small and easily portable STI QV6 and the Matrix Omega 4, which has been designed for use in healthcare and has a built-in vacuum to leave surfaces dry after cleaning.
+We supply a range of dry steam cleaners including the small and easily portable STI QV6 and STI QV7 and also the Matrix SV8, which has been designed for use in care homes and healthcare environments, with a built-in vacuum to leave surfaces dry after cleaning.